 In a fascinating study, men high on agreeableness were judged to be better dancers by women.
 It suggested that body movements could also perhaps signal personality.

 But in an organizational ecosystem, disagreeable men tended to earn more than their agreeable counterparts.
-On the other hand, disagreeable women somehow failed to show the same salary advantage, suggesting the demeanour uniquely beneficial to men.
+On the other hand, disagreeable women somehow failed to show the same salary advantage, suggesting the demeanor uniquely beneficial to men.

 George Costanza from Seinfeld, a long-running sitcom, is famous for his neuroses.
 He blames it on his dysfunctional parents, worries about almost everything, obsesses over diseases and germs to a fault, and once quit his job over not having access to a private bathroom.
 While this is easy to dismiss as nothing more than a laughable character from a famous sitcom, the personality trait remains real.

 People high on the trait tend to worry frequently and find themselves repeatedly slipping into bouts of anxiety and depression.
 In 2012, a study found that neurotic people with good salaries upon earned raises became less happy with the extra income.
-In contrast, people low on neuroticism tend to remain even keeled and emotionally stable.
+In contrast, people low on neuroticism tend to remain even-keeled and emotionally stable.

 Beyond the Five: Could Personality Change?